diffusioncon/Les-Semis-Croustillants-cadCAD/README.md

 Apart from our initial investment, the idea is to create a system that in the long run will be self driven without any need of further donations.
 To pay for the maintenance of the solar panel, our system takes a given commission for every token transaction.
 If these commissions isn’t enough to cover the maintenance costs, the money needed will come from donations.
 Thus, at the end of every month, in regard to the money received from commissions and in some cases also donations, we will do the reparations needed (reparations are only needed when the solar panel lost x percent of its capacity) .
 If there is enough money left, we will build a new solar panel with new storage (solar panel + storage = greed).

-Biggest challenge for us to pursue with this project:
+## Biggest challenge for us to pursue with this project:
-The biggest challenge to us has been to integrate catCat and learn how to use it.
+The biggest challenge to us has been to integrate cadCAD and learn how to use it.
+We used the API in an Object Oriented style, instead of the procedural style suggested in the Juypter Notebook.
+We made a "Central" class which acted as the village townhall and was responsible for calling the methods of all other agents.
+We then made wrapper functions to update cadCAD's state.

+## Opinion on cadCAD:
+cadCAD has been very useful to log the progression of the simulation.
+However, its procedural nature was a big drawback and we had to do a lot of "hacks" to use it with our preferred coding style.
+Besides, it seems like cadCAD is trying to use Python `thread` library which only makes it run slower rather than faster because `Python` doesn't have CPU bound `multithreading` (because of the GIL.)
+[Read about the GIL](https://www.geeksforgeeks.org/what-is-the-python-global-interpreter-lock-gil/)